twilio/twilio-verify-passkeys/README.md

     - **`preferred`** → The authenticator will attempt user verification if supported (e.g., biometric authentication).
 If not, it may still proceed without verification.
     - **`discouraged`** → User verification is not required.
 The credential can be used without any local authentication, making it more convenient but less secure.

+6. **preferImmediatelyAvailableCredentials**
+  - Tells the authorization controller to prefer credentials that are immediately available on the local device.
+    - **`false`** → When there are no available passkeys in the device, a QR will be shown as a cross-device sign-in alternative.
+    - **`true`** → The passkeys sign-in will fail before presenting the cross-device flow.
+The app will receive an error, but the user will not be forced onto the alternative flow.

 ## Building and Running Sample App <a name="building-and-running-sample-app"></a>

 #### Android